dannysofftie/ts-next.js/README.md

-# Next.js with Fastify
+# Next.js with TypeScript

-Build SSR apps using https://fastify.io and https://nextjs.org.
+Build SSR apps using https://nextjs.org with https://www.typescriptlang.org.
 This is a template to get you started.